FAQs

 What do acupuncture needles feel like?

-How will I feel after my treatment?
+How will I feel after my acupuncture treatment?

-How many treatments will I need?
+How many acupuncture treatments will I need?

-Weekly sessions are quite usual to begin with, for perhaps five or six treatments, reducing in frequency as your body responds.
+Weekly sessions are usual to begin with, for perhaps five or six treatments, reducing in frequency as your body responds.
 Maggie will review progress and discuss further treatment with you at this stage.
 Many patients then choose to have monthly appointments for ongoing maintenance and health benefits.
 Response to treatment can differ considerably from person to person, as treatment is aimed at the root of the condition and not just addressing the main symptoms.
 Some people experience significant changes after just a couple of treatments.
 Long-term or more complex conditions may require more treatment over a longer period.
 You are, of course, under no obligation to continue with treatment at any point.

 Can I have acupuncture when pregnant?